 Merck’s two blockbuster diabetes products, Janumet® and Januvia®, are DPP-4 inhibitors that generated nearly $3.3 billion in Sales in 2016.3 Januvia® is especially known for its great cardiovascular safety profile, which has helped differentiate itself in its class.
-But Merck has no plans of stopping there with four different products in late stage development that appear to be promising.
+But Merck has no plans of stopping there with four different products in late-stage development that appear promising.

 Advantages among the ertugliflozin combinations submitted for approval are similarly muted.
 Both Janssen and BMS/AZ already have SGLT-2 / metformin combinations in market with Invokamet® and Xigduo®, respectively, while Lilly & BI have Glyxambi®, which pairs Jardiance with DPP-4 inhibitor Tradjenta®.
 The question for Merck and Pfizer will be whether combining the market leading DPP-4, Januvia, with ertugliflozin is enough to overcome odds of being late to the SGLT-2 market.

 Still, Merck and Pfizer remain hopeful that they can gain market share from these competitors with additional studies that demonstrate ertugliflozin’s reduction in cardiovascular risks including death and heart failure.
 But these additional results, however, would be available until 2019 – which may be year after launch.4